 All the lights flash under electrical load (dash, headlights, center console lights).
 Another common problem.

 When I first got the car, I had it inspected, due to the high mileage.
 Mechanically the car was intact when I purchased it.

-First impression of the car - THE BAD.
+First impression of the car - THE GOOD, THE BAD & THE UGLY.

-It look absolutely stunning, and gorgeous, specially in Cool Vanilla color.
+It looks absolutely stunning, and gorgeous, specially in Cool Vanilla color.
 The body lines on the bumper are not perfect, but that is being really nit picky.

 I did notice that there was some rust on the rear hatch area, specifically where the vertical part of the roof comes down, to where the hinges mount on the roof of the car.
 The actual hatch itself is fine.

 The rust, however, was noticeable, and has perforated all the way thru in various locations.
 Had a shop cut out the affected area and weld in new sheet metal.
 Looks as good as new ($150).